Rebooting your Server

 shutdown -t 0 -r

-This method performs a power cycle, similar to pressing a physical reset button.
-It should only be used if the operating system is completely unresponsive and you cannot perform a graceful reboot.
+A power cycle is equivalent to pressing the physical reset button.
+Use this method only if the operating system is completely unresponsive and a clean reboot is not possible.

-Note on Reboot Times: Depending on the amount of services you have configured to run at startup, it may take longer than expected for the server to become available again after a reboot.
+Note on Reboot Times: Depending on the number of services configured to start at boot, it may take several minutes before the server is accessible again via SSH or RDP.